mikamito998/ubuntu-termux/README.md

 ```
 #### Note:
 - Please replace "yourusername" with the name you want.
-- After the above step is done, you can login proot-distro ubuntu from termux with this command:
-- Root = root
-- User = user
+- After the installation is done, you can login to proot-distro ubuntu from termux with this command: Login to Root = root and Login to User = user

 ### 4. Install Box86, Box64, and Wine on Ubuntu
 - There are two versions of wine.
 Wine Stable and Wine Development.
 Please Choose only one: